Azure/azure-sdk-for-java/sdk/servicebus/azure-messaging-servicebus/README.md

 ```
 ### Receiver V/S Processor
  When to use  'ServiceBusProcessorClient', 'ServiceBusReceiverClient' or ServiceBusReceiverAsyncClient?
 The processor
- is built using 'ServiceBusReceiverAsyncClient'.
-The processor provides a convenient way of receiving message with
+ is built using 'ServiceBusReceiverAsyncClient', it provides a convenient way of receiving message with default
- default auto complete and auto renew of message locks in 'PEEK_LOCK' mode.
-The processor makes more sense where
+ auto complete and auto renew of message locks in 'PEEK_LOCK' mode.
+The processor makes more sense where the
- the applications have not made complete move to async client but want to process message in parallel.
+ applications have not made complete move to async client but want to process message in parallel.
 The
  'ServiceBusProcessorClient:processMessage()' function call is made for each message in parallel.
- You can instead use 'ServiceBusReceiverClient', it is lower level client and provided wider range of API.
+ Alternatively, You can also use 'ServiceBusReceiverClient', it is lower level client and provided wider range of API.
 If async
  processing is suitable for your application, you can use 'ServiceBusReceiverAsyncClient'.

 ## Troubleshooting